Can you boil almond milk?

 How do you cook with almond milk?

-It is advisable to use double boiler heating.
-Add water to a pan and place another pan full of almond milk on top of it.
+For this reason, one good tip to heat almond milk is to use double boiler heating.
+For this, add water to a pan and place another pan full of almond milk on top of it.
 By setting it to medium heat, you can ensure that it is gently heated.
-If you plan to use one pan, make sure that the heat is low.
-Stop supplying heat when you notice that it is steaming.

 You can also use a microwave to heat it.
 Ensure that you heat it at intervals.
 Remove it after every 30 seconds and stir it so that protein aggregation can be avoided.
 Always carry this out in microwave-safe bowls.